Best Food Storage Bag of 2021

 The expandable bottom creates a stable base, and when the top is folded back on itself, the opening is large and easy to deal with.
 The Ziplock snack-sized bag was the most difficult to deal with.
 The small size makes it so you can't fold back the top, so getting liquids in without making a mess can be challenging.

 Whether you're sending the bag to school with your kid or banishing it to the depths of your freezer, you need a bag that will go the distance.
-After testing a variety of the most popular bags sold in 2020, we set out to determine the best and worst qualities of each.
+After testing a variety of the most popular bags sold today, we set out to determine the best and worst qualities of each.
 We hope our systematic and scientific approach will help you determine which food storage bags are right for your household.

 — Buck Yedor